Raesssard/Raesssard/README.md

 I'm **Fiqrie Raeshard Sopian**
 A student at **SMKN 1 Subang**, majoring in **Software Engineering**.
 Currently learning JavaScript & React, I want to be **Someone** in this world and not only live and then leave nothing behind.
-I once heard someone say, *"I’d rather be the lowest among the great than the greatest among the mediocre."*
+I once heard a wise man say, *"I’d rather be the lowest among the great than the greatest among the mediocre."*
 But then I thought, *"Why not strive to be the best among the best?"*

 ---